-This study aims to obtain empirical evidence regarding the antecedents and consequences of performance based on the maqashid sharia index in Islamic banks in Indonesia.
+This study aims to obtain empirical evidence regarding the antecedents and consequences of performance based on the magashid sharia index in Islamic banks in Indonesia.
 The magashid sharia index in the literature and previous empirical research is limited to its use in the aspect of performance measurement only.
 This study seeks new insights into the antecedents and consequences of Islamic bank performance based on the Islamic magashid index.
 The antecedent studied is the characteristics of the sharia supervisory board, while the consequences studied are Islamic social reporting.
 This study examines the effect of the sharia supervisory board on the magashid sharia index in Islamic banks in Indonesia.
-In addition, this study also examines the effect of the sharia maqashid index on Islamic social reporting.
+In addition, this study also examines the effect of the magashid sharia index on Islamic social reporting.
 The research sample is 11 Islamic banks in Indonesia within four years (2015-2018).
-This study found that the characteristics of the sharia supervisory board had a significant effect on the sharia maqashid index.
-The better the characteristics of the sharia supervisory board have an impact on increasing the sharia magashid index.
-In addition, the magashid sharia index has a significant effect on Islamic social reporting, meaning that the better the sharia magashid index will impact broader Islamic social reporting.
+This study found that the characteristics of the sharia supervisory board had a significant effect on the maqashid sharia index.
+The better the characteristics of the sharia supervisory board the higher the magashid sharia index is.
+In addition, the magashid sharia index has a significant effect on Islamic social reporting, meaning that the higher the magashid sharia index, the better Islamic social reporting.
+The first implication is that it requires Islamic banks to pay attention to fair returns, avoid prohibited products and services, and eliminate harmful elements that result in injustice.
+The second implication is that it requires Islamic banks to seek to increase their profitability, redistribution of profits and welfare, and investment in the real sector.